spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/required-permissions.md

    export SUBSCRIPTION_ID=<your-subscription-id>
    ```

-2. Issue the following command to create a JSON file containing all the required permissions to create network
+2. Issue the following command to create a JSON file containing all the permissions that must be applied at the virtual
-   resources.
+   network scope level.

    ```shell
    cat << EOF > iaas_static_vnet_role.json